vetchium/vetchium/README.md

 vetchi $ # Visit http://localhost:3000 and http://localhost:3001

-vetchi $ # Seed some test data vetchi $ make dev-seed  # tilt up should be running
+vetchi $ # Seed some test data vetchi $ make seed  # tilt up should be running
 ```

 To connect to the port-forwarded Postgres using psql, get the connection details from the Kubernetes secret: